ottofeller/eslint-plugin-ottofeller/README.md

 2. **ottofeller/require-comment-before-useeffect**

 The rule has a single option, which is an object with `require` property.
-The latter is an object that defines the following options:
+The latter one is an object that defines the following options:
-* CallExpression - requires a comment before `useEffect(...)`; defaults to true.
+* `CallExpression` - requires a comment before `useEffect(...)`; defaults to true.
-* MemberExpression - requires a comment before `React.useEffect(...)`; defaults to true.
+* `MemberExpression` - requires a comment before `React.useEffect(...)`; defaults to true.
 ```json
 {
   "rules": {